containers/youki/README.md

   <img src="docs/youki.png" width="230" height="230">
 </p>

 youki is an implementation of the [OCI runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, similar to [runc](https://github.com/opencontainers/runc).
+Your feedback is welcome here. [#10](https://github.com/containers/youki/issues/10)

 # About the name